maratisukanya/webportal/docs/userguide.rst

   contact, picture and validation-docs in the registration form.
 Now the administrator will check the details of contributor and if the access permissions are granted then they can upload any file formats.
-Here the access permissions are given to contibutor by admin based on the capabilites of validation-docs.
+Here the access permissions are given to contributor by admin based on the capabilities of validation-docs.

 - Reviewer: A reviewer can sign up by filling their name, contact and picture in the registration form.
 Now the administrator will check the details of reviewer and if the access permissions are granted then they can comment on the uploaded files.

-- Faq: Faq consists of fields like questions and answers.
+- FAQ: FAQ consists of fields like questions and answers.
 It describes the frequently asked questions and answers by users.

 - Language: Users can download or view the files in three different